foundriesio/docs/source/user-guide/account-management/team-based-access.rst

 A Team is comprised of:

- * **Access control** - What :ref:`scope <ref-scopes>` is granted to the team, e.g. ``source:read``.
+ * **Access control** - What :ref:`scopes <ref-scopes>` are granted to the team, e.g. ``source:read``.

  * **Members** - What users belong to the team.

-Once a user is assigned a team, their access will be limited to the scope granted to that team.
+Once a user is assigned a team, their access will be limited to the scopes granted to that team.

 .. important::
    It may take a moment for changes to scope/teams to take effect.